 For this period the exhibition centre was split into 2 sections; Football and home Cinema.
 We visited the Football section first which was really quite interesting.
 Out of our little group of three, I think I was the only one who could be described as a football fan, and even then quite loosely.
 Louise and Vince had never taken an interest in the sport however I was an avid follower in my early teenage years.

 At first we came across the exhibition of how the gaming industry has portrayed football games over the decades.
 Starting with the earliest games of the 1980’s continuing up until the current generation of games.
 A series of consoles had been set up using large projectors onto one of the old action walls, each with controllers so you could have a quick go with each game.
 I could’ve possibly spent the entire afternoon playing each one but Louise and Vince were less interested.

 We moved onto some art installations showing the reasons I stopped spending so much time playing and watching football; the darker violent side of the sport.
 Even as a young child (and of course through to today) I could never understand why supporters would get so emotional about a sport that they would organised brutal fights between each other.

 In the U.K we use to (and to a lesser extent still do) have what are known as “firms”.
 These are groups of avid supporters that are created to carry out violent attacks of rival teams’ firms.
 I believe the same was in many European if not global cities.
-These “firms” would organise brutal and often fatal fights between dozens and dozens of supporters under the pretense of support for their specific football teams.
-Watch the British film “Green Street” or “Football Factory” if you want a dramatized insight.
+These “firms” would organise brutal and often fatal fights between dozens and dozens of supporters under the pretence of support for their specific football teams.
+Watch the British film “Green Street” or “Football Factory” if you want a dramatised insight.

 The home cinema section for the exhibition was far less controversial, at least on a violence point of view.
 The different exhibitions showed how cinematography has and is changing through the years.
 We had displays of illegal downloading, the most watched films of the decades and differing technology of the era.